 The US legal environment is a challenging one for manufacturers and distributors.
 The distribution of motor vehicles is principally governed by 50 different state franchise protection statutes.
-With a few exceptions, those state statutes restrict or prohibit OEMs from selling vehicles directly to retail consumers.
-Consequently, vehicles are generally distributed to retail customers by independent dealers.
+Forty-five of the 50 states expressly prohibit OEMs from selling vehicles directly to retail consumers, and the remaining five place potentially onerous restrictions on direct sales.
+Notably, however, a growing number of states are granting statutory exceptions to new market entrants that (1) do not have existing dealer networks and (2) sell EVs only.
+Accordingly, vehicles are generally distributed to retail customers by independent dealers, with the exception of EV-only OEMs such as Tesla.
 While, as noted, the relationship between OEMs and their dealers is governed by statutes that vary from state to state, those statutes include a number of common elements.
 Chief among them are the following.

 - The statutes are intended to redress an alleged 'imbalance in bargaining power' between 'large' manufacturers and 'small' retail dealers.
-As a result, each statute offers significant protection to the latter as against the former. - Initially the principal form of protection was against 'unreasonable' terminations and various forms of manufacturer 'coercion' (eg, against requiring dealers to accept product not ordered and not wanted). - Most statutes have been amended multiple times over the years to add a host of additional protections and requirements.
-Among these include protections against 'unreasonable' refusals to recognise proposed transfers; restrictions on 'add-points' (ie, the addition of new dealer locations); regulations governing incentive programmes; regulations governing certain kinds of facility standards (eg, chiefly restrictions on the ability of manufacturers to insist that dealers sell exclusively one make of vehicle from a dealership location); mandates that franchisors pay 'retail' rates and prices for labour and parts used in warranty repairs; protection against unfair allocation of products; and restrictions on a franchisor's right to modify its standard form of dealer agreement.
+As a result, each statute offers significant protection to the latter as against the former. - Initially, the principal form of protection was against 'unreasonable' terminations and various forms of manufacturer 'coercion' (eg, against requiring dealers to accept product not ordered and not wanted) - Most statutes have been amended multiple times over the years to add a host of additional protections and requirements.
+Among these include protections against 'unreasonable' refusals to recognise proposed transfers; restrictions on 'add-points' (ie, the addition of new dealer locations); regulations governing incentive programmes; regulations governing certain kinds of facility standards (eg, chiefly restrictions on the ability of manufacturers to insist that dealers sell exclusively one make of vehicle from a dealership

-In addition to passing laws that are highly favourable to franchisees, many states have special administrative agencies ('dealer boards') to enforce the statutes and to hear and decide disputes between manufacturers and dealers.
+- location); mandates that franchisors pay 'retail' rates and prices for labour and parts used in warranty repairs; protection against unfair allocation of products; and restrictions on a franchisor's right to modify its standard form of dealer agreement. - In addition to passing laws that are highly favourable to franchisees, many states have special administrative agencies ('dealer boards') to enforce the statutes and to hear and decide disputes between manufacturers and dealers.